Aleksandr-Pod/next-myasorobka/README.md

 # next-myasorobka
-Refacting from React-Express-Mongo to Next-SQL
+Refactoring from React-Express-Mongo to Next-SQL